webtiming/timingsrc/index.md

 Agreement on a common API for timing resources would enable:

 #### 1) temporal interoperability
-very different timing sensitive components could easily be integrated into a single consitent presentation.
+very different timing sensitive components could easily be integrated into a single consistent presentation.
 This would allow the classical fruits of composition, i.e. mash-up, integration, code-reuse, flexibility and extensibility to be fully exploited by timing sensitive Web applications.

 #### 2) multi-device timing
 timing objects integrate with online timing providers allowing multi-device application to exploit temporal composition in the global scope.